tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <p style="text-align: center;"><img src="./../../../img/ti11teams/fnaticchest.jpg" alt="Ye Olde Unoffical Source" style="width: 500px;"></p>

 [It turns out Valve uses a different metric for calculating partial points that Liquipedia was not privy to.](https://www.reddit.com/r/DotA2/comments/wpd5z2/fnatic_qualify_to_ti_over_outsiders_ruling_from/ikgad8h/) Now obviously the official source should be the most trusted one, but Dota fans haven't exactly been able to count on Valve for regularly maintained documentation.
-In fact, at the time of this ruling, there were still some errors calculating other teams' point values on the official Valve ranking site.
+In fact, at the time of the ruling, there were still some errors calculating other teams' point values on the official Valve ranking site.

 Anyway, long story short, Fnatic qualified to TI, Outsiders/VP didn't, and Liquipedia was branded as an 'unofficial source.'
 Crazy stuff.